-The Tissot World of Hockey Zone is the largest dedicated exhibit area within the Hockey Hall of Fame, providing an unparalleled tribute to international hockey through an unrivalled collection of artifacts and media from all 74 IIHF member countries.
+The National Bank World of Hockey Zone is the largest dedicated exhibit area within the Hockey Hall of Fame, providing an unparalleled tribute to international hockey through an unrivalled collection of artifacts and media from all 74 IIHF member countries.

 The zone celebrates international hockey’s greatest moments, tournaments, leagues and players, including the IIHF Hockey Hall of Fame Honour Roll and interactive Global Game Flight Deck, an immersive multimedia experience that provides visual travel to the past and to arenas across the world.

-With 90 iconic goalie masks on display, The Mask presented by Imports Dragon is an unparalleled tribute to puck stoppers past and present and offers a historical retrospect into the evolution of facial protection from safety to self-expression.
+With 90 iconic goalie masks on display, The Mask is an unparalleled tribute to puck stoppers past and present and offers a historical retrospect into the evolution of facial protection from safety to self‐expression.

 There is an incurable addiction tied to hockey.
 No one can explain exactly why it occurs or how widespread this addiction can be.
 The addiction, of course, is collecting hockey memorabilia, and the Hockey Hall of Fame pays tribute to the passion of collecting with an exhibit called Upper Deck Collectors' Corner.